d1av/instagram-angular-csharp/README.md

 # Devagram

-Instagram like project done with Angular, where you can see other users posts, post yourself, like and comment.
+Instagram like project done with Angular and the server side done with C#, where you can see other users posts, post yourself, like and comment.
-It's possible to alter your user information.
+It's possible to alter your user information and much more.
+You can test for yourself with the test user bellow.

 # TEST USER